PDF417/pdf417-android/README.md

 - Modifying other resources.

 	You can also modify other resources, such as colors and camera overlay layouts.
-To change a color, simply open res/valies/colors.xml and change the values of colors.
-Changing camera overlay layout is not recommended in this version as it might break the library.
-We have plans to better the support for creating totaly customized camera overlays for paying customers.
+To change a color, simply open res/values/colors.xml and change the values of colors.
+Changing camera overlay layout is explained in demo application called `Pdf417CustomUIDemo`.
+In order to be able to change camera overlay, you must buy a license.

+	License key is bound to package name of application which integrates the library.
+Demo license key works for package name `mobi.pdf417`.
+To integrate library properly into your application, obtain a license from [PDF417.mobi web].
+###NOTE
+    - [PDF417.mobi web] is currently under construction.
+To obtain license key, contact us at <pdf417@photopay.net>.

 ## Pdf417MobiDemo application